Cybersecurity Best Practices for Healthcare

-- For the tenth year in a row, heathcare continued to incur the highest average breach costs at $7.13 million.
+- For the tenth year in a row, healthcare continued to incur the highest average breach costs at $7.13 million.
 This was a 10% increase over 2019.

-- Heathcare has the highest lifecycle of a breach time at 329 days
+- Healthcare has the highest lifecycle of a breach time at 329 days

-- Malicious attack was listed as the leading cause of data breach root causes in healthcare
+- A malicious attack was listed as the leading cause of data breach root causes in healthcare

 Why do cybercriminals target healthcare organizations?

-With many other business sectors and other large scale corporations that can serve as targets, why do cybercriminals target healthcare organizations?
+With many other business sectors and other large-scale corporations that can serve as targets, why do cybercriminals target healthcare organizations?
 One thing to consider.
-No one is immune to cyberattack.
+No one is immune to cyberattacks.
 No matter what industry or even business size, cyberattacks, including ransomware, can happen to any organization in any business sector.
 However, there are certain features or characteristics of healthcare that make it a prime target for cybercriminals.
 Let’s consider the following reasons:

 - Personally Identifiable Information (PII) and Electronic Protected Health Information (ePHI) including any patient information, is valuable